Raising Chickens in Georgia: 2026 Laws & Best Breeds

 Are Backyard Chickens Legal in Georgia?

-Georgia doesn't have a state-level law prohibiting backyard chickens.
-Instead, regulations are set at the city and county level.
-This means the rules change depending on exactly where you live.
-The general pattern across Georgia is:
+Georgia has no state-level law prohibiting backyard chickens.
+Regulations are set at the city and county level, which means rules change depending on exactly where you live.
+The general pattern across Georgia:

-- •Suburban areas: Usually allowed with limits on flock size (4-8 hens is common), rooster bans, and setback requirements from property lines.
+- •Suburban cities: Usually allowed with limits on flock size (4-25 hens common), rooster bans or noise restrictions, setbacks from property lines (typically 25-50 feet).

-The single most important step before getting chickens is to check your local municipal code.
+The single most important step before getting chickens is to check your local municipal code AND your HOA covenants.
 Call your city or county zoning department, or search your local government website for "poultry" or "backyard chickens."
-Don't rely on what your neighbor says; get it in writing.
+Don't rely on what your neighbor says or what was true 5 years ago; get the current rules in writing.

 Atlanta has two overlapping sets of rules depending on whether your property is in the Fulton County or DeKalb County portion of the city: